godotengine/godot-docs/classes/class_gltfphysicsbody.rst

 **Inherits:** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Represents a GLTF physics body.
+Represents a glTF physics body.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Represents a physics body as an intermediary between the ``OMI_physics_body`` GLTF data and Godot's nodes, and it's abstracted in a way that allows adding support for different GLTF physics extensions in the future.
+Represents a physics body as an intermediary between the ``OMI_physics_body`` glTF data and Godot's nodes, and it's abstracted in a way that allows adding support for different glTF physics extensions in the future.

 .. rst-class:: classref-introduction-group